 EAL (English as an Additional Language) New Arrivals Program

 Our EAL Program for is designed to boost English language skills which enable students to participate more fully in classroom activities.
 Students entering the school with little or no English participate in an individual program that is developed for them and the students are withdrawn from the class for intensive English sessions.

 Literacy Intervention & Support Programs

 Our Literacy Intervention Programs are based on the belief that all children can succeed given sufficient time and support.
 Even with a highly differentiated program, at times individual children require an intensive skills based program to accelerate their learning.
-The Literacy Support Programs are based on Reading Recovery and provide targeted individual support for students in Foundation to Year 6.
+The Literacy Support Programs provide targeted individual support for students in Foundation to Year 6.

 Visual Art provides children with an opportunity to portray their thoughts, feelings and perceptions through many different media.
 It fosters imagination and individual expression.
 Children experience and develop skills in a range of art forms and media including drawing, painting, printmaking, collage, modelling, construction, threads and textiles.